Teen Autism » Social Issues

 I remember what I wore to my first high school dance as a freshman: a pleated linen skirt, a black shaker-knit sweater (remember those?), and black high heels.
 I loved that outfit.
 I loved being at school at night, how different everything looked, how different I felt.
 A little nervous, but excited.

-For the past two weeks, Nigel has talked of his desire to attend his school’s winter formal.
+For the past two weeks, Neil has talked of his desire to attend his school’s winter formal.
 I’d pick him up from school, and he’d tell me about what they discussed in his social skills class, specifically how to ask a girl to a dance.
-I remembered the formal dances at my high school and voiced the concern to Nigel that freshmen might not be allowed to attend.
+I remembered the formal dances at my high school and voiced the concern to Neil that freshmen might not be allowed to attend.
 I mentioned that we might need to get him a tie.
 I posed the idea that they might be required to have dates at formal dances.
-Nigel decided to find out.
+Neil decided to find out.

 He said that he understood everything I had told him and said that he thought he’d be okay.
 A larger part of me actually agreed.
 Then he said, “But I think it’s too dark to ride my bike.”